Grand Island, Nebraska: 1980 tornadoes

 A book, Night of the Twisters, by Ivy Ruckman, and movie were based on this event.

-Geography and climate
+Geography

 According to the United States Census Bureau, the city has a total area of 28.55 sqmi, of which 28.41 sqmi is land and 0.14 sqmi is water.

+Grand Island is located just a few miles north of the Platte River, one of Nebraska's most prominent rivers on which many of the state's major cities and towns sit.

+Metropolitan area

+The Grand Island Metropolitan Statistical Area consists of Hall, Hamilton, Howard, and Merrick counties.
+Hamilton was added to the metropolitan area in 2012.
+The Grand Island MSA is home to 76,479 people (2023 estimate), making it one of the smallest in the United States.